-PLBG 1091 Plumbing Design and Installation I (4 credits) This course introduces and reinforces important the design and installation of residential plumbing systems, fixtures, and equipment in accordance with the
+PLBG 1091 Plumbing Design and Installation I (4 credits) This course introduces and reinforces important concepts in the design and installation of residential plumbing systems, and provides additional experience in installing plumbing fixtures, and equipment in accordance with the Minnesota Plumbing Code.
+Student must register for PLBG 1091 (lecture) and PLBG 1092 (lab).